spachava753/rollout/SPEC.md

 # Rollout

-Rollout is a framework for evaluating and optimizing agents and models in container environments.
+Rollout is a framework for evaluating and optimizing agents in container environments.
 Rollout can be used in many ways like building custom evals, optimizing prompts, running RL, generating SFT traces, and CI/CD agent testing.

 Defining and managing containerized tasks at scale is hard.
 Rollout is built to make it easy.